declarativesystems/r_profile/README.md

 * Not supported by Puppet, Inc.
 * Limited OS support
 * Not all classes are fully functional!
-Evaluate your chosen useage against the existing functionality.
+Evaluate your chosen usage against the existing functionality.

 ## Development